The Compot is unique. It does not need to be dry to work. If fact – wet and slushy is perfect

 Someone has told me that citronella oil will also deter the dogs.
 They apparently hate the smell.
 Spray some or pour some around your Compots and see what happens.
 Let me know if you have any adverse results.
 I have not had time to try this method yet.

 -Or there is always the pepper and chili method.
-Not very nice for the dogs though, as it burns their mouths and gives them diarrhea.
+Not very nice for the dogs though, as it burns their mouths and gives them diarrhoea.
 And appears to be only a temporary fix.
-Soaking my scraps for a few days so they ferment works for me and I am sure it will work for you.
+Soaking my scraps for a few days so they ferment works for me and I am sure it will work for you if you leave the meat out and add some of their poo.

 If you are finding little critters are digging around your pots it may be because you do not have them planted into the ground properly.
 They should be level with the ground but if you have really bad soil and are not able to plant them level with the ground then place some chicken wire around the pot on top of the soil.
 This idea came from Shay.
-The other thing of course is to soak your scraps so they ferment.
-I know it keeps my bush turkeys away and antechinus.
+The other thing, of course, is to soak your scraps so they ferment.
+I know it keeps my bush turkeys away and Antechinus.
 I have never had a rat or possum or anything dig up, or dig around my pots, except for one time when I put fresh pineapple skins in a pot that was not fully buried in the ground.
-I learnt my lesson.
+I learned my lesson.
+Fermenting your waste will even keep raccoons away.
+Though we don’t have them in Australia.
+A Canadian customer told me this little titbit.

 Some people add cow manure to their pots to keep the worms happy.
 I personally think you should add the cow manure to the surrounding soil so you don’t waste space in your Compot for scraps.
 Experiment to find out what works best for your garden and conditions.